davidcarlisle/intent-lists/docs/core/index.md

 Defaulting rules and options to control them to be specifed elsewhere, and are likely to be system specific.

-3. An intent term matches a row in the table if the concept name, arity and hint _all_ match.
+3. An intent term matches a row in the table if the concept name, arity and property _all_ match.
 Any intent literal that does not match is not an error but is handled by the general rules for unknown concept names (so treated as a literal).
 Note that unless the intent is explicitly or implicitly (by expanding `$argref`) used as a function